T657 – Calculation of Capital Gains Deduction

 - after 1999, a class of another corporation’s shares is listed on a designated stock exchange

-This election will allow you to report a taxable capital gain on your return and claim up to $485,595 for the capital gains deduction, even though you did not actually sell your shares.
-The deduction applies to any gain you have on these shares to the date the shares are listed.
+This election allows you to report a taxable capital gain on your income tax and benefit return and claim up to $508,418 for the dispositions before June 25, 2024 and up to $625,000 for dispositions after June 24, 2024 for the capital gains deduction, even though you did not actually sell your shares.
+The deduction applies to any gain you have on these shares up to the date the shares are listed.
 To make this election, complete Form T2101, Election for Gains on Shares of a Corporation Becoming Public.
-To get this form go to canada.ca/cra-forms-publications or call 1-800-959-8281.
+To get this form, go to canada.ca/cra-forms-publications.

-The amount in box 30 represents the capital gains from dispositions of QFFP or QSBCS by the trust that occurred in 2023, or from a capital gains reserve claimed by the trust in a previous year.
-The footnotes area will show that all or part of your allocated capital gain is from dispositions of QFFP or QSBCS, and will indicate whether the gain is for a disposition that occurred in the 2023 tax year, or a previous tax year, of the trust.
+The amount in box 30 represents the capital gains from dispositions of QFFP or QSBCS by the trust that occurred in 2024 or relates to a capital gains reserve claimed by the trust in a previous year.

 Example

-You received a T3 slip for a trust's 2023 tax year.
+You received a 2024 T3 slip for a trust.
 The footnotes area indicates that the capital gain shown in box 30 is from the disposition of QFFP that occurred in 2021.
-Based on the questions on page 5 of this form, you should use Part 3n and Part 3o to calculate the capital gains deduction that you may claim in respect to these gains.
+Based on the questions in Step 3a, complete Part 1 and Part 2 of "Chart 2021 – Capital gains deduction.

 See Also